Savings Tips

 • Death, in this case a distribution is made to the beneficiary

-Unfortunately, contributions to a Roth IRA are not tax deductable.
+Unfortunately, contributions to a Roth IRA are not tax deductible.
 This might seem like a downside to the account, but remember that you don't have to pay taxes on anything you earn or any money you withdraw (if you meet the above requirements).

 You never know what life is going to throw at you, so it's better to start saving now while you're able versus waiting until it's too late.
 Even putting a few dollars away each month for your retirement is better than not doing anything.
 An investment account, like a Roth IRA, can have a huge impact on your savings for the future.